SUBCHAPTER VII. OFFENSES AGAINST PUBLIC MORALITY AND DECENCY.

 § 14-190.1.
 Obscene literature and exhibitions.

-(a) It shall be unlawful for any person, firm or corporation to intentionally disseminate obscenity.
+(a) It shall be unlawful for any person 18 years of age or older, firm, or corporation to intentionally disseminate obscenity.
 A person, firm or corporation disseminates obscenity within the meaning of this Article if he or it:

 (1) Sells, delivers or provides or offers or agrees to sell, deliver or provide any obscene writing, picture, record or other representation or embodiment of the obscene; or